 This error code means that the pressure is less than 1 bar or pump pressure increase is too low (no pump detection).

-- No heat or hot water
+No heating or hot water

 Possible causes can be broken diaphragms and airlocks, issues with the thermostat, low water levels or failure of motorised valves.
-It's a good idea to check if an issue with boiler pressure or your thermostat are causing the issue.
+It's a good idea to check if an issue with boiler pressure or your thermostat is causing the issue.

 If you think that your boiler needs a new part then you'll need to get a Gas Safe registered engineer on the case.
 They'll be able to thoroughly diagnose the problem and replace any broken parts where necessary.

-- Radiators not heating up
+Radiators not heating up

 We've put together a list of the most common boiler symptoms, to give you an idea of what they might mean and whether you'll be able to fix it yourself or need an engineer.